Félicien Rops: Art

+Huysmans highlighted Rops's use of woman as a symbol for moralistic social critique – a dehumanising device that Reed argues has the opposite effect to the Decadent concern with the decorative.
+Rops associated woman with death, materialism and a pursuit of pleasure that represented "a perversion of the higher craving for an impossible ideal".
+His portrayal of female figures has been placed in the context of turn-of-the-century concerns with female vampirism.
+Pornocrates mockingly proposes a "triumph of lechery over romantic love" as the outcome of the contemporary women's movement.

 According to H. R. Blakeley, "scholarship about Rops disproportionately fixates on the erotic aspects of his art, reductively classifying him as perversely misogynistic instead of investigating the complexities of his relationships with and attitudes about women."

 Painting and drawing

 Rops's oil paintings are varied in subject and style.
 They include still life paintings, street scenes such as Entrance to the Ball, the Symbolist Death at the Ball, and many landscapes.
 He painted landscapes throughout his career, often small canvases done in En plein air.
-Examples like The Rocks of the Grands Malades and Snow in Thozée were painted in the vicinity of his hometown Namur, in the Walloon region of southern Belgium.
+Examples like The Rocks of the Grands Malades and Snow in Thozée were painted in the vicinity of his hometown Namur, in Wallonia (Belgium).
 The influences of Jean-Baptiste-Camille Corot, Gustave Courbet, and the Barbizon School can be detected in many of his landscapes.
 Living in Paris and exhibiting with Les XX, Rops had ample opportunity to meet artists and absorb the work of the schools and movements of the day, and elements of impressionism are evident in The Beach in Heist, painted on the Belgian coast.

 A small series of variations on a theme, The Lady with the Puppet includes four drawings with mixed media (watercolor, color pencil, pastel etc.) that were executed between 1873 and 1890.
 These symbolist works each show a woman, a "simple tart", playing with a puppet (an allegory of man).
 In one, the woman unassumingly holds a blood-smeared trailing point at her side, with which she has slit the belly of the puppet open, and amusingly holds the puppet high as gold coins drain from his limp body.

 About 1878–1881 Rops produced a large series of over 100 pieces he called Cent légers croquis pour réjouir les honnêtes gens (A hundred lighthearted sketches without pretension to delight honest people) for a Parisian bibliophile, Jules Noilly.
 These were made in a variety of mixed media, mostly works on paper, including drawing, color pencil, watercolor, gouache, and pastel.
 Examples from the series include The Human Parody, The Librarian, L'Amour Mouché, Venus and Cupid-Love blowing his nose, and Cherub's Song.